 MO-SPACE - First provider of complete QKD-payloads

 MO-Space Spacecraft GmbH develops, incorporates and tests complete systems of Quantum-communication.
-These systems are designed to be introduced into satellite platforms.
+These systems are designed to be introduced into satellite platforms and HAP´s.

 MO-Space is the first company to offer complete systems for their customers.